databendlabs/databend/README.md

 ## 🐋 Introduction

-**Databend** is an open-source, elastic, and workload-aware cloud data warehouse built in Rust, offering a cost-effective [alternative to Snowflake](https://github.com/datafuselabs/databend/issues/13059).
-It's designed for complex analysis of the world's largest datasets.
+**Databend**, built in Rust, is an open-source cloud data warehouse that serves as a cost-effective [alternative to Snowflake](https://github.com/datafuselabs/databend/issues/13059).
+With its focus on fast query execution and data ingestion, it's designed for complex analysis of the world's largest datasets.

 ## ⚡ Performance